SteveMarshall/solarman-data-exporter/README.md

 There are (at the moment) three types of building blocks for the inverter configuration:

+- `RegisterSet`: Groups of registers.
+They have an address (either an integer or hex address code is fine) and a list of `Register`s.
 - `Register`: The label and description for a given metric; the former will be the basis of the Prometheus or MQTT IDs for the metric.
-- `RegisterSet`: Groups of “normal” registers.
-They have an address (either an integer or hex address code is fine) and a list of `Register`s.
-- `FormattedRegisterSet`: Groups of registers that require extra processing.
-They might be multi-byte, or signed (negative or positive value), or something else (that we don't yet support).
-These are (currently) read one-by-one.
+They can also optionally have a `size` (for multi-byte registers) or be `signed` (i.e. have a value that can be negative or positive).

 To work out what registers your inverter uses, you'll need to look for the Modbus protocol documentation for your inverter or one from the